splanck/vc/docs/preprocessor.md

 - `#undef` removes existing definitions.
 - `#error` prints the given message to stderr and aborts preprocessing when encountered in an active block.
+- `#warning` prints the given message to stderr but continues preprocessing when encountered in an active block.
 - Conditional directives (`#if`, `#ifdef`, `#ifndef`, `#elif`, `#else` and `#endif`) manipulate a stack of state objects so nested conditions may be evaluated correctly.